google-research-datasets/comparative-question-completion/README.md

 4. The conjectured property along which the comparison is made.
 This property was identified heuristically, based on the sentence’s text.
 Example: 'dangerous'

-Google makes its annotations available pursuant to CC-BY 4.0.
+Google makes its annotations available pursuant to CC-BY 4.0 license.